-The OPTIMAl Consortium fully adheres to the EU Ethical Responsible Research and Innovation Framework (RRI).31 The purpose of RRI is twofold: i) to anticipate and assess how technological developments could have an impact on society and the environment, and ii) to ensure that technological developments respond to and align with individual and societal values, needs and expectations.32 The OPTIMAl Consortium should follow the principles of RRI33, namely:
+The OPTIMAI Consortium fully adhered to the EU Ethical Responsible Research and Innovation Framework (RRI).
+The purpose of RRI is twofold: i) to anticipate and assess how technological developments could have an impact on society and the environment, and ii) to ensure that technological developments respond to and align with individual and societal values, needs and expectations.
+The OPTIMAI Consortium followed the principles of RRI, namely: